 3. Eat the correct amount, and source closer to home, seasonal and sustainably grown.

-Some key (and often surprising!) findings about Britain’s food:
+Some key (and often surprising!) findings about Britain’s food from this report:

 - Of 13 different common diets, vegan and ‘go gently on the cheese’ vegetarian are the healthiest and most sustainable.
 An average UK diet and one with too many calories are the least healthy and sustainable.